Facebook Ads’ click-through rates (CTRs) can be high.

-Similar to whitespace in ad designing.
-A key aspect to creating ads that drive more CTR is balancing your creativity.
+Similar to whitespace in ad design.
+A key aspect of creating ads that drive more CTR is balancing your creativity.
 Images that look balanced are more appealing to the eye.

 You immediately notice the cute giraffe.
 Because it is so heavy on its left, it almost feels like there should be more.